Mist-AA/Landmark-Classification-and-Tagging/README.md

 This project showcases the end-to-end process of building a landmark classification system, from data preprocessing to model training and deployment in an app.

 ### Source
-This project is the 3rd project of the Machine Learning Fundamentals Nanodegree as part of the advanced phase of the AWS AI & ML scholarship program of 2023.
+This project was the 3rd project of the Machine Learning Fundamentals Nanodegree on Udacity as part of the advanced phase of the AWS AI & ML scholarship program of 2023.